 Ten Boom admits to thinking, "No, I will return to my simple job as a watchmaker...and never again set my boot across the border."
 But Betsie continued, "Then we will travel the whole world bringing the gospel to all--our friends as well as our enemies."

-The night after her sister died, Ten Boom couldn't sleep.
-She caught sight of a Russian woman searching for a place to sleep.
-"Thin and gaunt," she had a "hunted look" in her eyes.
-Russians were hated in the camp, so she offered the woman her sister's empty spot next to her in the cot.
-They could not communicate in any language, but when Ten Boom said, "Jesoes Christoes?" the woman exclaimed "Oh!" and made the sign of the cross, and "threw her arms around me and kissed me."
+The night after her sister died, she couldn't sleep.
+In the dim light she caught sight of a Russian woman searching for a place to sleep.
+"Thin and gaunt," she noticed a "hunted look" in her eyes.
+Russians were especially hated in the camp, and Ten Boom records that she can't imagine what it must be like to not even have a place to sleep in such hellish conditions.
+So she offered the woman her sister's empty spot next to her in the cot and soon found they could not communicate in any language.
+But when Ten Boom said, "Jesoes Christoes?" the woman exclaimed "Oh!" made the sign of the cross, and "threw her arms around me and kissed me."

 Twelve days later, due to an administrative error, Corrie was released.
 She was 51 years old.
 A week later, her entire age group was sent to the gas chambers.